 When you and your ex-partner separate and there is a child — or children — involved, what immediately happens will depend on a number of factors and your unique circumstances.
-The first thing to determine is whether you have “parental responsibility”.
+The first step is to determine whether you have “parental responsibility”.

 If you weren’t married, and have separated in the sense that you are no longer living together or are a couple, the mother is deemed to have parental responsibility.
-In this case, you also have parental responsibility if:
+You also have parental responsibility if:

 - You were present at the birth and your name is on the birth certificate as the father